 The goal of this project is to make debugging easier on a breadboard.
 We intend to do so in two main ways through a smart breadboard.
-First, we will be able to read digital logic values in every row on the breadboard using IO expanders communicating with a microcontroller via I2C.
+First, we will be able to read digital logic values in every row on the breadboard using IO expanders communicating with a microcontroller via IC.
 Second, the breadboard will be able to write logic values to each of the rows on the breadboard using the same IO expanders.
 The state of the breadboard will be configured by, and communicated back to, the host PC.
-The user will then be able to adjust inputs to their logic circuit, and observe the output of their circuit.
+The user will then be able to adjust inputs to their logic circuit, and observe the output of their circuit on the PC, like shown in Figure 1.